 Even if you don’t have anything to hide, allowing someone to snoop around is not a smart idea.
 Imagine what a malicious hacker can do with your personal information or access to your bank account!
 The worst thing is that your smartphone might be already hacked and you’re not the wiser.

 Don’t worry.
-Today I’m going to talk about 15 signs on how to tell if your phone is hacked and offer you solutions.
+Today I’m going to talk about 15 signs on How to Find Out if Your Phone is Hacked and offer you solutions.
 Keep on ready!

 How does a hacker hack your phone?